Hypostomus coppenamensis

-Hypostomus coppenamensis is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the upper Coppename River basin in Suriname, for which it is named.
-The species reaches 12.5 cm (4.9 inches) in standard length and is believed to be a facultative air-breather.
+Hypostomus coppenamensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish occurs in the upper Coppename River basin in Suriname, for which it is named.
+The species reaches a standard length of 12.5 cm and is believed to be a facultative air-breather.

 Hypostomus coppenamensis sometimes appears in the aquarium trade, where it is typically known as the blackspotted Suriname pleco.